quixio/quix-docs/docs/platform/tutorials/sentiment-analysis/code-and-deploy-sentiment-service.md

 2. Open the Chat App UI you deployed in part 1 of this tutorial and send some messages.

-    You will see output similar to this
+    You will see output similar to this:

     ``` sh
     Opening input and output topics